barryclark/jekyll-now/about.md

 Beyond coding and mining data, I like

-Traveling and Backpacking
+-  Traveling and Backpacking
- :Roadtrip is always fun!
+   Roadtrip is always fun!
 I also had been an international volunteer working at a NGO in Indonesia.
 Looking forward to explore   more places in the world!
-Music
+-  Music
- :English: Radiohead, Wild Child, Rachael Yamagata
+   English: Radiohead, Wild Child, Rachael Yamagata
- :Chinese: Jay Chou，Eason(陈奕迅），陈粒, Beyond
+   Chinese: Jay Chou，Eason(陈奕迅），陈粒, Beyond
-Movie
+-  Movie
-Book
+-  Book

-apples
-  : Good for making applesauce.
-oranges
-  : Citrus!
-tomatoes
-  : There's no "e" in tomatoe.

 ### Contact me
 [jpzhang@ucdavis.edu](mailto:jpzhang@ucdavis.edu)